Lectionary Bible Studies and Sermons

 Paul's humiliation.
 12:7-10

-[Seed logo] Introduction
+Introduction

 The passage

 v10.
 Because the sovereign grace of God, operative in us, is made complete in weakness, Paul is therefore well pleased with weakness.
 This is no self indulgence in suffering for merit's sake; it is no revelling in persecution to gain status in the sight of God.
-It is simply an awareness that Christ's grace is more evident in times of trouble.
+Paul is simply aware that Christ's grace is more evident in times of trouble.
 As Chrysostom put it, "How great is the advantage of affliction, for now..... we have filled the church with countless evils, but when we are persecuted we are more sober minded and more earnest and more ready for church attendance and for hearing."
 There is strength in weakness, for when we are weak, then are we more aware of God's all-powerful grace.

 Thorns and thistles

 Church fellowships throughout the world seem powerless in the face of the secular city.
 We have little to give, and the little we do give seems so compromised, spoilt and of no effect.
-In the face of our weakness, the Lord's word to us is this, "when we are weak, then we are strong."
+In the face of our weakness the Lord reminds us that "when we are weak, then we are strong."
 When we are beaten low, it is then we can recognize and apply God's sovereign grace.
 Weakness, failure, trouble, doubt, fear....., all the things that seem to confine our individual Christian lives and the life of our Christian community, is the stuff that lays bare the operation of God's sovereign grace.
 The assault of circumstance will never frustrate the dawning of the kingdom of God.
 The greater the weakness, the greater the trouble, the more evident is Christ's saving power.
 The Evil One rants and rages and does his worst, and yet within this strife there operates the mighty kindness of our God.
 His grace is sufficient for us for his power is fulfilled in weakness.

 The institutional church throughout the Western world is, in numerical terms, facing decline.
 We fear the very survival of our church.
 This fear has prompted the wholesale adoption of Church Growth methodology.
 Denominational traditions, worship style, are all being thrown away to somehow make our church services more "accessible" to outsiders.
 It's all about keeping the numbers up.
 Interestingly, while one denomination casts off a particular tradition, another picks it up, as if tradition somehow equates with attendance numbers.
 We are driven by marketing strategies, niching, and ever-changing secular marketing philosophies, but to what end?